Skip to main content

 Constraints

-NULL value partitioning
+NULL value partition

-When the session variable allow_partition_column_nullable is enabled, LIST and RANGE partitioning support null columns as partition columns.
+When the session variable allow_partition_column_nullable is enabled:

 mysql> create table auto_null_list(